Nem-git/toutv-downloader/README.md

 - `download "temps de chien" s01e01-s01e04` (Downloads all episodes from S1E1 to S1E4)
 - `download "temps de chien" s01` (Downloads entire season)
 - `download "temps de chien" s1-s3` (Downloads all episodes from season 1 to 3)
-- `download "temps de chien" s1-s3e2` (Downloads all episodes from season 1 to season 3, episode 2)
+- `download "temps de chien" s1-s3e2` (Downloads all episodes from season 1 to season 3 episode 2)
 - `download "stat e01"` (Downloads all episode 1 in a series) (NOT WORKING)

 ## Positional Arguments:
+- **help**
+  Show this help message and exit

 - **connect**
   Connect using your Tou.tv credentials (You need to enter your credentials in the `settings.json` file)